MP2E/Dracula_X68K_15KHz/README.md

 # Akumajou Dracula (X68000) 15KHz Version
-This is a hack that allows you to play Akumajou Dracula on real 15KHz displays, tested with a real Sharp X68000 Compact.
+This is a hack that allows anyone to play Akumajou Dracula on 15KHz displays, tested with a real Sharp X68000 Compact.
 The full game is required to be able to run this hack.

 # Installing
 Download the release zip and rename DRA15k.X or DRA15kEZ.X to DRA.X.
 Then copy to the Akumajou Dracula Disk 1 floppy, overwriting the old DRA.X.
 Run the game by mounting both Akumajou Dracula floppy disks and starting your system.
 Also compatible running off SxSI hard drive images.